sneha-jaikumar/Twitter/README.md

 ## User Stories

+Challenges including changing the size of the image, and lable box in a way so that it is constant across all devices.

 The following **required** functionality is completed:

 - [x] User sees app icon in home screen and styled launch screen.
 (1pt)